desmchoy/BinaryClust/README.md

+## Introduction
+CyTOF data is log normal with zero inflation for most markers.
+BinaryClust takes advantage of this feature to classify cells based on automated binary classification.

 ## Quick Start
 BinaryClust is designed to be efficient and straight to the point.
 A quick analysis can be run within seconds using a single command given an FCS file and a user-defined cell classification file in CSV format (see the following section for details):